goswinr/Rhino.Scripting/README.md

 ## How about the dynamic types and optional parameters from VBScript and Python?
-The RhinoScript function that take variable types of input parameters are implemented with various method overloads.
+Many RhinoScript function take variable types of input parameters.
+This implemented with  method overloads.
-Many RhinoScript function have optional parameters the are also implemented as optional method parameters
+Many RhinoScript function have optional parameters.
+These are also implemented as optional method parameters.

 for example `rs.ObjectLayer` can be called in several ways:

 `rs.ObjectLayer(guid)` to get the layer of one object, returns a string
-`rs.ObjectLayer(guid, string)` to set the layer of one object (fails if layer does not exist), no retun value
+`rs.ObjectLayer(guid, string)` to set the layer of one object (fails if layer does not exist), no return value
-`rs.ObjectLayer(guid, string, createLayerIfMissing = true )` to set the layer of one object, and creat the layer if it does not exist yet, no retun value
+`rs.ObjectLayer(guid, string, createLayerIfMissing = true )` to set the layer of one object, and create the layer if it does not exist yet, no return value
-`rs.ObjectLayer(list of guids, string)` to set the layer of several objects (fails if layer does not exist), no retun value
+`rs.ObjectLayer(list of guids, string)` to set the layer of several objects (fails if layer does not exist), no return value
-`rs.ObjectLayer(list of guids, string, createLayerIfMissing = true )` to set the layer of several objects, and creat the layer if it does not exist yet , no retun value
+`rs.ObjectLayer(list of guids, string, createLayerIfMissing = true )` to set the layer of several objects, and creat the layer if it does not exist yet , no return value

 these are implemented with 3 overloads and optional parmeters:
 ```fsharp